icann/rdap-conformance-tool/docs/2024_gtld/response/domain.md

   "message": "The notice for Status Codes does not have a link relation type of glossary" }
 ```
-6. With the link object above, validate that it contains a value property that is a string of the URL used to query for this response.
+6. Test case [-46606](#id-testCase-46606){ #id-testCase-46606 }: With the link object above, validate that it contains a value property that is a string of the URL used to query for this response.
 ```json
 {
   "code": -46606,